 If you’re used to working in digital performance channels, you’ll need to get used to longer attribution windows.
 The way consumers interact with a piece of mail is very different from the way they interact with a social feed or a search ad.
 A Programmatic Direct Mail “impression” can live on a person’s counter for days or weeks, as opposed to an ad on a social feed which is instantaneous.

-Of course, even if you’re coming at this from more of a traditional direct mail background, there are still some adjustments you’ll need to make.
+Of course, even if you’re coming from a traditional direct mail background, you’ll still need to make some adjustments.
 For instance, with Programmatic Direct Mail you don’t need to send as much to power the same, or even better, performance down the line.
-It’s more about actively monitoring and managing against your performance goals in the moment rather than relying on total up front investment and volume of a “drop” to funnel down into a goal.
+You won’t need to rely as much on total upfront investment and a “drop” to funnel down into a goal.
+It’s more about actively monitoring and managing against your performance goals in the moment.

 3. Think “Full-Funnel”